man-pages(7) — Linux manual page

 Paragraphs should be separated by suitable markers (usually

-either .PP or .IP).
-Do not separate paragraphs using blank
+either .P or .IP).
+Do not separate paragraphs using blank lines,

-lines, as this results in poor rendering in some output formats
+as this results in poor rendering in some output formats (such as

 Filenames (whether pathnames, or references to header files) are